Understanding Keyword Relevance

 Understanding keyword relevance is the difference between a successful Google marketing campaign and one that wastes your advertising budget.
 Keywords with multiple meanings are less likely to convert users to customers or leads, which will increase your cost per acquisition (CPA) as a result.

 For example, think about what the word “Mustang” means to you.
 Some will think of a horse and others will think of a car.
 To you, “apple” may likely mean the company that makes your iPhone, but your grandparents might tell you its a fruit.
-A great example for AdWords might be someone who is searching for the exact key phrase “San Jose hotels.”
-That person may also be looking for hotels in San Jose, California or San Jose, Mexico.
+A great example of AdWords might be someone who is searching for the exact key phrase “San Jose hotels.”
+That person may also be looking for hotels in San Jose, California, or San Jose, Mexico.
 If you’re targeting people searching for San Jose, California hotels, you will want to build an exact match ad group for the key phrase “San Jose, CA hotels.”
-If you choose “San Jose hotels” as a key phrase, you may want to use phrase negative for phrases like “Mexico” and “MX” to exclude the areas in which you don’t want to market.
+If you choose “San Jose hotels” as a keyphrase, you may want to use phrase negative for phrases like “Mexico” and “MX” to exclude the areas in which you don’t want to market.

 Another common mistake with not understanding keyword relevance is using words that have similar, but not exact meanings.
 This is also important for the content on your landing pages.
 For example, if you sell blue suits and someone searches for “green suits,” you are much less likely to convert them.
 If you do offer green suites, you will want to land that customer on a webpage featuring your green suites.
 Learn more about Landing Pages.

 There are some keywords you should be aware of when selecting your keyword phrases: